Tips for Pricing Your Interior Design Services

 Pricing your services accurately is probably the hardest part of being an entrepreneur, and it's especially difficult when you're a service provider in a creative field because the creative process is never fluid.
 Throw in project management, contractors, vendors, client approvals, and the gazillion other people you have to rely on to get from A to Z and it becomes even more difficult.

 Below I’m sharing a few ideas to help you feel more confident when you price your next project.
-To go even more in depth, be sure to download my complimentary Guide to Pricing Your Interior Design Services and check out Pricing & Proposals Workshop here.
+To go even more in depth, be sure to download my pricing playbook, The Complete Guide to Pricing Your Interior Design Services or dive even deeper in my Pricing & Proposals Workshop here.

 Write out a detailed step-by-step list of what you’ll do for the project.